Frequently Asked Questions

 Where do students eat?

 ST.ART students eat most meals in St. Edward’s University dining halls and at restaurants around Austin.
-Daily lunch is included for all ST.ART participants.
+Daily lunch is included for all ST.ART Intensive and Zip ST.ART participants.
+Studio Camp participants must provide their own daily lunch.

 Does ST.ART offer private housing or rooms for students?